Updated:

 Wellbeing Hubs also work closely with parents to ensure that the support given at school is reinforced at home.
 Parents can receive training, workshops, and resources on how to support their children's mental health and wellbeing.
 This partnership between schools, students, and parents creates a holistic approach to promoting positive mental health.

-Every secondary school should have a Wellbeing Hub to ensure that students' mental wellbeing is taken care of.
+Every secondary school now has to have an Inclusion Base to ensure that students' mental wellbeing is taken care of.
 Our Wellbeing Club provides you with a whole library of resources, training, consultancy and support to develop school wellbeing.

 There is also an extended example from case study School Parkwood E-ACT in our Wellbeing Club programme along with examples of effective practice from other schools, tools, resources, ongoing CPD and expert school wellbeing consultancy.